SpokeRobotics/spoke-web/docs-test/system_viewer.md

 ## Hierarchical Core Assembly

-Using the new hierarchical assembly object with `.children`:
+Using the new hierarchical assembly object with `.parts`:

 <SystemViewer height={420} expandedHeight={620}>